gtd/csv_builder/README.md

 **Important Note** Though I did not write this code, I did convert it to a gem and I'm currently the sole owner on rubygems.
-With Joel Chippendale's approval I've taken over defacto maintainership of this gem.
+With Joel Chippindale's approval I've taken over defacto maintainership of this gem.
 My use case is primarily under rails 3, but I will accept patches for the 2.3.x version as well.

 # CSV Builder